LIVING IN ASIA

 Check your emails often and respond to inquiries right away.

-Buy the local newspaper(s)
+Buy local newspapers

 Beware of unscrupulous agency ads, which are usually easy to spot by their vague offers.